 Editor’s Note: Our staff articles are supplemented with reporting by SHOT Business Daily, reprinted with permission.
 SHOT Daily, produced by The Bonnier Corporation and the National Shooting Sports Foundation, covers all facets of the yearly firearms-industry show.
 To view a 2014 digital version of SHOT Daily, click here.

-Tags: ATN, Barska, BSA, Burris, Bushnell, Crimson Trace, Hi-Lux, Industry News, LaserLyte, Lasers, Leupold, Nikon, Optics, Redfield, Scopes, SHOT Show, SHOT Show 2014, Sightmark, Swarovski, Trijicon, Vortex, Zeiss
+Tags: ATN, Barska, Burris, Bushnell, Crimson Trace, Industry News, LaserLyte, Lasers, Leupold, Nikon, Optics and Scopes, Redfield, SHOT Show, SHOT Show 2014, Sightmark, Swarovski, Trijicon, Vortex, Woody, Zeiss